Welcome to kanamaluka Wildlife Rehabilitation Centre

 the services we offer include

-Necessary ethical and humane euthanasia of suffering wildlife
+• Necessary ethical and humane euthanasia of suffering or unviable wildlife

 On site we house, feed and tend to many orphans of different species and stages of development, taking care of their every need, often feeding around the clock until their eventual release.
 This is a process that takes months of hard work, resources and dedication for each individual animal.

-Our center aims to give Tasmania’s injured and orphaned wildlife their second chance, eventually allowing them fulfil their potential as wild independent beings who will in turn contribute to the biodiversity and ecology of this beautiful land.
+Our centre aims to give Tasmania’s injured and orphaned wildlife their second chance by fostering them to fulfil their potential as wild independent beings who will in turn contribute to Tasmania's biodiversity and ecology.

 Please consider sharing our website, facebook page and instagram feed.
 If you would like to make a monetary donation, click here.